-- Run all the ingredients through your juicer (per the instructions for your particular juicer).
+- Run all the ingredients through your juicer.

 Revitalizing Red Juice – Remixed

-This recipe is quite similar to the one above except that we’re swapping lime for lemon and we’re replacing the cabbage with a beet.
+This recipe is quite similar to the one above except that we’re swapping lime for lemon and we’re replacing the beets with cabbage.

 ½ lemon (with skin)